solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Access to different categories of metadata may require different levels of privilege, which must be specified as part of the definition of a given metadata type.

 ## Discovery
-Given the URL of a resource or container, a client can discover the metadata resources by issuing a GET (or HEAD) request and inspecting the Link headers in the response.
+Given the URL of a resource, a client can discover the metadata resources by issuing a GET (or HEAD) request and inspecting the Link headers in the response.
 The rel= attribute will define the relationship to the target URL. [https://tools.ietf.org/html/rfc8288]

 For any defined metadata type available for a given resource, all representations of that resource MUST include a Link header pointing to the location of each metadata resource.
 For example, as defined by the Solid Web Access Control specification, a client can use this mechanism to discover the location of an ACL resource: